jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 If there are any lights on in the house, we want the master switch to turn all the lights off; otherwise, we want it to turn all lights on.
-To accomplish this, we&rsquo;ll add two more custom events to the lightbulbs: `turnOn` and `turnOff`.
-We&rsquo;ll make use of them in the `changeState` custom event, and use some logic to decide which one the master switch should trigger:
+To accomplish this, we'll add two more custom events to the lightbulbs: `turnOn` and `turnOff`.
+We'll make use of them in the `changeState` custom event, and use some logic to decide which one the master switch should trigger:

 ```